aditya-caltechie/ai-omniverse/README.md

 | **MLOps**             | Experiment tracking, model versioning, pipelines, serving, and monitoring in production, along with EVALs and observability.                                           |

-Course repos and materials are organized by track below.

-*Studying AI & agents for the future*

 ---

 ## AI mastery roadmap & hierarchy - mind map